JoKeyser/Plain-Matlab-NI-DAQmx-examples/README.md

 There are no guarantees that this code will work with your hardware or software.

-Jens Roesner wrote his initial examples in 2005 for NI's M-Series cards.
+- Jens Roesner wrote his initial examples in 2005 for NI's M-Series cards.

-Nathan Tomlin tested his code on Matlab 7.8.0 (R2009a) on Windows XP with a NI PCI 6220 board.
+- Nathan Tomlin tested his code on Matlab 7.8.0 (R2009a) on Windows XP with a NI PCI 6220 board.
+- Johannes Keyser is testing this code on Matlab 9.7.0 (R2019b) with a [PCIe-6321 card (X-Series)](https://www.ni.com/en-us/support/model.pcie-6321.html), connected to a [BNC-2110 terminal block](https://www.ni.com/en-us/support/model.bnc-2110.html).

 ## Alternatives

 The code in this project may not be up to your requirements.

-- If you're running Windows, you probably should get the (commercially licensed) [Matlab Data Acquisition Toolbox](http://www.mathworks.com/products/daq/) to access many NI cards (and from other manufacturers) seamlessly from within Matlab.
+- If you're running Matlab on Windows:
+   - You probably should get the (commercially licensed) [Matlab Data Acquisition Toolbox](http://www.mathworks.com/products/daq/) to access many NI cards (and from other manufacturers) seamlessly from within Matlab.
+   - Also have a look at the project [SWC-Advanced-Microscopy/MATLAB_DAQmx_examples](https://github.com/SWC-Advanced-Microscopy/MATLAB_DAQmx_examples).
 - If you're running Linux or MacOS, you may use another language that is officially supported by NI, like [C or Python](https://github.com/ni).

 ## Previous work and further resources